 As you live in the house with another Live-In Mentor there is the opportunity for you to take breaks from time to time.
 This is something you would organise with the other Live-In Mentors living at the house.
 Occasionally we can organise for one of our casual Live-In Mentors to provide one or two nights of supervision and support.

-Many of our Live-In Mentors do come from a background of having previously worked with or supporting children and young people in some capacity, whether it be community services, teaching or health.
+Many of our Live-In Mentors do come from a background of having previously worked with or supporting children and young people in some capacity, whether it be community services, youth work, social work, teaching or health.
 However, this is not compulsory.
 All applicants are welcome to apply.

 Some common skills that have worked well for past Live-In Mentors include honesty, openness, being friendly, respectful, non judgmental, a good listener (using active listening), having appropriate boundaries, being consistent, laughing with – not at – people, and using praise.